 Additionally, the content of our classes, including the bonuses, includes much more than a hospital class (between us, we have years of experience teaching at four hospitals).
 Jeanette is also an experienced doula who attended over 100 births at many different hospitals and witnessed how flexible and creative (and sometimes not–so-creative) providers can be.
 She is also a mother of two, one born in a hospital and one at home.
-Melissa is an experienced labor/delivery/postpartum nurse who has worked at four hospitals and still actively works at one.
+Melissa is an experienced labor/delivery/postpartum nurse who has worked at four hospitals.
 She's also a mother of three (two born in two different hospitals and one born at home).
 As independent childbirth educators, we don’t have to tell you certain things and omit others.
 We can tell it like it is and encourage you to work with your care providers to communicate well and ensure you’re on the same page before, during and after your birth.
 It’s YOUR birth, after all, and they work for you!
 Everyone wants you and your baby to be healthy, of course, but there are different ways to get there.

 You are expecting a baby and want to learn as much as you can before their arrival.
 Smart.
 I have spent my whole adult life learning about babies and birth and parenting and breastfeeding and want to share that info with you...so you can make the decisions that feel best for you.
 It's not about what I think, it's about sharing information with you so you can decide.
 The first decision (after deciding to come to this webpage) is which classes to take at Babies in Common.